jamslatt/mail_spoof/README.md

-# mail_spoof
+# Email Spoof
-Fake email spoof service.
+Dont' abuse this.